Ezurio/canvas_python_samples/apps/mg100/ble_to_mqtt/README.md

 ## Intended Use

-Once the device has been configured correctly and connected to the network, it will start scanning for BLE advertisements from a Laird Connectivity BT510 that is advertising sensor data.
+Once the device has been configured correctly and connected to the network, it will start scanning for BLE advertisements from a Ezurio BT510 that is advertising sensor data.
 The sensor data, specifically temperature, is extracted from the advertisement and then periodically sent to the MQTT broker (e.g., ThingsBoard or AWS IoT).